Treasury nominee Janet Yellen to say U.S. does not seek weaker dollar: WSJ

-(Reuters) - Janet Yellen, President-elect Joe Biden’s pick to take over the U.S. Treasury, is expected to affirm the United States’ commitment to market-determined foreign exchange rates when she testifies on Capitol Hill on Tuesday, the Wall Street Journal reported on Sunday.
+(Reuters) - Janet Yellen, President-elect Joe Biden’s pick to take over the U.S. Treasury, is expected to affirm the United States’ commitment to market-set currency rates when she testifies on Capitol Hill on Tuesday, the Wall Street Journal reported.

-The Treasury secretary nominee will make clear at a Senate confirmation hearing that the United States does not seek a weaker dollar, the newspaper reported on.wsj.com/35NaV8W, citing Biden transition officials familiar with her preparation for the session.
+The Treasury secretary nominee will make clear at a Senate confirmation hearing that the United States does not seek a weaker dollar, the newspaper reported on.wsj.com/35NaV8W on Sunday, citing Biden transition officials familiar with her preparation.

 “The value of the U.S. dollar and other currencies should be determined by markets.
-Markets adjust to reflect variations in economic performance and generally facilitate adjustments in the global economy,” Yellen will say, if asked about the incoming administration’s dollar policy, according to the report.
+Markets adjust to reflect variations in economic performance and generally facilitate adjustments in the global economy,” Yellen will say according to the report, if asked about the incoming administration’s dollar policy.

 “The United States doesn’t seek a weaker currency to gain competitive advantage,” she is prepared to say, according to the WSJ.
 “We should oppose attempts by other countries to do so.”